 The following students earned initiation as ranking among the top 20 percent of graduate students in their class:

-From the Master of Arts in Management program, these students were inducted: Amanda Althoff, Catherine Cadmus, Connie Cape, Austin China, Jacob Cimolino, Tyler Clark, Regan Cormak, Grant Davidson, Lauren DeRuyter, Eric Disch, Cinneah El-Amin, Jacob Fusek, Julia Gamble, Shannon Giunti, Joshua Gough, Kady Grove, Caylin Iannotta, Sara Jackowicz, Kara Kingma, Bell Lee, J McLean, Alicia Meglio, Hailey Merk, Sharon Moverman, Lori Pimental, Liya Pu, Alexandra Schneider, Meredith Shaw, Carly Wooten, Ben Zalutsky.
+From the Master of Arts in Management program, these students were inducted: Amanda Althoff, Catherine Cadmus, Connie Cape, Austin Chunn, Jacob Cimolino, Tyler Clark, Regan Cormak, Grant Davidson, Lauren DeRuyter, Eric Disch, Cinneah El-Amin, Jacob Fusek, Julia Gamble, Shannon Ginty, Joshua Gough, Karcy Grove, Caylin Iannotta, Sara Jackowicz, Kara Kingma, Bell Lee, J McLean, Alicia Meglio, Hailey Merk, Sharone Moverman, Lori Pimental, Liya Pu, Alexandra Schneider, Meredith Shaw, Carly Wooten, Ben Zalutsky.

 Master of Science in Accountancy students inducted include: Cady Burke, Cara Chabreck, Yi Chen, Stephanie Rosina, Sam Frost, Sydney Goldstein, Alexa Parisey, Andrew Savarese, Taylor Simmons, Colton Smith, Abby Wellman.